 What is an Eye Exam?

-- An eye exam is a series of tests performed by an ophthalmologist (commonly known as the eye doctor or eye surgeon), an optometrist or an orthoptist to assess the functioning of the eyes and associated structures.
+- An eye exam is a series of tests performed by an ophthalmologist (commonly known as the eye doctor or eye surgeon), an optometrist or an orthoptist to assess the functioning of the eyes and combine structures.

 Everyone needs regular eye exams, particularly if you have a family member with visual problems!Adults should visit an eye doctor at least every two years and annually after age 60.
 Children need their vision checked at 6 months, 3 years, and before first grade.